piotrmurach/tty-pager/README.md

 ## 1. Usage

 The **TTY::Pager** upon initialization will choose the best available pager out of `SystemPager`, `BasicPager` or `NullPager`.
-If paging is disabled then a NullPager is used that simply prints content out to stdout, otherwise a check is performed to find native system executable to perform pagination natively with SystemPager.
+If paging is disabled then a `NullPager` is used that simply prints content out to stdout, otherwise a check is performed to find native system executable to perform pagination natively with `SystemPager`.
 If no system executable is found, a `BasicPager` is used which is a pure Ruby implementation that will work with any ruby interpreter.

 ```ruby
 pager = TTY::Pager.new